My first year I put in a double curved row of lodgepole in my yard. These trees are about seven years old.

 Three foot lodgepole pine.

 Lodgepole pine is Jack's older brother.
-Not quite as wild.
+Not nearly as wild.
 Most of the time will follow the straight and narrow.

-Lodgepole makes a good row tree for about 30 years.
-Then the bottom branches start to look a bit ratty.
+Lodgepole makes a good shelterbelt tree for about 30 years.
+Then the bottom branches start to look a bit ratty -- they are shaded by their neighbours.
 Set it far enough back from the road or driveway so that when the bottom starts to look bad, you can put a row of something shrubby in front of them to hide the lower bit.

 Back to Top